promptfoo/promptfoo/site/docs/guides/evaluate-json.md

 ## Conclusion

 By using JavaScript within your assertions, you can perform complex checks on JSON outputs, including targeting specific fields.
-The `postprocess` can be used to tailor the output for similarity checks.
+The `transform` can be used to tailor the output for similarity checks.

 promptfoo is free and open-source software.
 To install promptfoo and get started, see the [getting started guide](/docs/getting-started).